agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 In addition to the solution being credible and usable, there seems to be additional constraints.
-The solution shall not contain any killing, beating, slavery, suicides, lonliness etc...
+The solution shall not contain any killing, beating, slavery, suicides, loneliness etc...
 I seem to be able come up with these constraints by myself.
 If Richard Feynman delivered a box containing solutions violating the above constraints then I will not be able to perform it.
 On the other hand if Richard Feynman delivered